dustinest/baker_percentage_calculator_react/README.md

 # App to convert pastry recipe to use sourdough starter

-The goal of this appp is to calculate any baking recipe to sourdough based on baker's percentgages.
+The goal of this appp is to calculate any baking recipe to sourdough based on baker's percentages.
 There are some hacks in code which might need some attention (IE starter for pancakes).

 Check [src/data/PredefinedRecipes.ts](src/data/PredefinedRecipes.ts) for predefined recipes.